 Does austerity have a gender impact on tertiary education?
 Have the determinants of women’s educational investment changed as a consequence of austerity policies?
 Does austerity’s long-term effects on education interact with gender equality in the labour market?
 What does a resulting change in gender equality in the labour market imply for the institutional design of labour markets?
 We elaborate on these questions on a theoretical level in this essay.
 In what follows we offer some avenues that may guide future research on discerning whether we should expect gender disparities in the effect of austerity on educational investments.
-We combine some features of the human capital theory with analytical strides from institutional and feminist economics literature.
+We combine some features of the human capital theory with analytical strides from the institutional and feminist economics literature.
 We believe that these theoretical perspectives outperform single-minded mainstream approaches and enrich our understanding of austerity policies’ effects on women’s participation in higher education and consequently, on gender equality and on the institutional outcomes of the labour market.

 Scenarios of women’s participation in tertiary education